umago/kabukiman/README.md

 Creating a module
 -----------------

-Please check this [page][2]
+Please check this [page][2].

 License
 -------

-Kabukiman is distributed under the terms of the GNU General Public License, version 3 or later.
+Kabukiman is distributed under the terms of the GNU General Public License, version 2.
 See the [COPYING][4] file for more information.

 Contributor list